 I wanted pasta with tomato sauce and white beans.
 Simple.
 I thumbed through a few recipes, some with potato, some with ground beef, some with carrots and celery and finally found a nice simple version that seemed like it would be very close to what I’d tasted.
 I hadn’t gotten a chance to ask his mom how she made hers.

 It was in a book that has a surprising number of excellent recipes in it.
 When I first picked it up at the used bookstore many years ago, I saw all the pictures of movie stars and other celebrities in it and almost put it back down but then I read through a few recipes and decided to spend a couple of bucks.
 I’m so glad I did!
-The book is Eat This…It Will Make You Feel Better (Amazon link) by Dom DeLuise.
+The book is Eat This…It Will Make You Feel Better by Dom DeLuise.
 You can buy it on Amazon used for $6.
 There are lots of stories to go along with the excellent recipes.
 In addition the pasta e fagioli, I’ve made escarole soup, stracciatelle soup, spinach and potatoes in broth, Mamma’s meat sauce and many more.
 But I think this pasta e fagioli is my new favorite.

 Dom’s Mamma’s Pasta e Fagioli